elsehow/hyperreal/README.md

   valueEncoding: 'json',
 })

-// here's what you'll ask me
-// (unencrypted, but signed)
-const call = {como: 'te parece'}
+var call     = {como: 'te parece'}
-// and here's what i'll reply
-// (encrypted, just to you)
-const response = {buena: 'onda'}
+var response = {buena: 'onda'}

-// i'll make a hyperreal instance for myself let real1  = hyperreal( log, mySignKeypair, myEncKeypair,
+// i'll make a hyperreal instance let real  = hyperreal(log, mySignKeypair, myEncKeypair)
-  (message, encryptPk, node) => {
-    // when a signed message comes in console.log('real1 sees a signed message')
+// when a signed messages comes through (e.g. from you) real.on('signed', node => {
+  console.log('we got a signed node')
+  // its node.value.body is our message
+  console.log(node.value.body)
-    // i'll send an encrypted message in reply real1.encryptedMessage([node.key], response, encryptPk)
+  // i'll send an encrypted message in reply real.encryptedMessage([node.key], response, node.value.encryptPublicKey, (err, node) => {
-  // you'll never encrypt a message to me
-  }, () => {
-    // so this encrypted message callback
-    // will not be called on my hyperreal instance console.log('this will never be called')
+    console.log('real sent an encrypted message to real2') })
 })

-// now you make a hyperreal instance for yourself let real2 = hyperreal( log, yourSignKeypair, yourEncKeypair,
+// and you make a hyperreal instance let real2 = hyperreal(log, yourSignKeypair, yourEncKeypair)

-  // signed message callback
+// encrypted message callback
-  (message, encryptPk, node) => {
+real2.on('encrypted', node => {
-    console.log('real2 sees a signed message')
+  console.log('real2 decrypted a message', node.value.body)
-  // encrypted message cb
-  }, (message, encryptPk, node) => {
-    console.log('real2 sees', message)
 })

-// let's kick it all off by
-// sending a signed message from real2 real2.signedMessage(null, call)
+// kick it all off by sending a signed message from real2 real2.signedMessage(null, call)

-// > real1 sees a signed message
+// > we got a signed node
+// > { como: 'te parece' }
-// > real2 sees a signed message
+// > real sent an encrypted message to real2
-// > real2 sees { buena: 'onda' }
+// > real2 decrypted a message { buena: 'onda' }
 ```

 ## background